canadaprogrammer/introducing_swiftui/README.md

 3. Add the FavoriteButton to the detail view, binding the button's isSet property to the isFavorite property of a given landmark.

-   1. Switch to LandmarkDetail.swift, and compute the index of the input landmark by comparing it with the model data.
+   1. Switch to `LandmarkDetail.swift`, and compute the index of the input landmark by comparing it with the model data.
       1. To support this, you also need access to the environment's model data.
+      2. Force-unwrap using '!' to abort execution if the optional value contains 'nil'.
-   2. Embed the landmark's name in an HStack with a new FavoriteButton; provide a binding to the isFavorite property with the collar sign ($).
+   2. Embed the landmark's name in an `HStack` with a new `FavoriteButton`; provide a binding to the isFavorite property with the dollar sign ($).

       1. Use landmarkIndex with the modelData object to ensure that the button updates the isFavorite property of the landmark stored in your model object.